Why Reducing Sleep Schedules Require Frequent Sleep

 The Adenosine Alertness Hypothesis

-- Adenosine is also the main hormone that regulates our tiredness; it has a direct relationship with the homeostatic pressure mechanism .
+- Adenosine is also the main hormone that regulates our tiredness; it has a direct relationship with the homeostatic pressure mechanism2.

-- There more of types A1 and A2A (the specific adenosine types that are responsible for making you tired ) in our brain, the more tired we feel.
+- Adenosine type A1 and A2A (the specific adenosine types that are responsible for making you tired1) are present in higher concentrations in the brain.

-There are some pieces of evidence missing to conclude for certain that this is the correct hypothesis for explaining why polyphasic sleepers need more frequent naps with shorter TST schedules.
+There are some pieces of evidence missing to conclude for certain that this is the correct hypothesis for explaining why polyphasic sleepers need more frequent naps with lower TST schedules.

 The biggest issue is that this hypothesis fails to explain: